Why Use Reference Tracks?

 Start by monitoring the chorus of both your reference track and the original track you’re working on, as this often represents the part of the song with the widest range of frequencies.

 Some questions to ask yourself when using reference tracks:

 - Is the bass too quiet?

-- How does the reverb, delays and other spacial effects compare?
+- How do the reverb, delays, and other spatial effects compare?